Taiko3615/RenPyChatGPTExample/README.md

 Now in your game instead of calling : chatgpt.completion(messages,api_key=apikey), call chatgpt.completion(messages,proxy="http://your_server.com/proxy.php")

-And don't forget to modify your proxy.php file each time you add a new NPC.
+And don't forget to modify your proxy.php file each time you add a new NPC in your game.

 This is just a very simple proxy.php, you may want to consider adding some rate limitations or other securities.